AverageBlank/URLShortener/CONTRIBUTION.md

 - **Python Code**: Adhere to PEP 8 standards.
 Keep functions and methods concise, modular, and single-purpose.
 - **HTML/CSS/JavaScript**: Follow best practices.
 Use semantic HTML, modular and responsive CSS, and clean, well-structured JavaScript.
 - **Naming Conventions**: Choose descriptive, consistent names for variables, functions, and files.
+Also use camelCase.
 - **Comments**: Only add comments where they help explain complex logic.
 Keep comments clear and concise.

 ### Commit Messages